 Public schemes for startups founded by women in the seed phase

-To encourage female entrepreneurship, the State has set up numerous aids:
+To encourage female entrepreneurship, the government has set up a number of grants:

-- The ÉGALITÉ women’s guarantee : A bank guarantee that covers 80% of the bank loan up to a maximum of €50,000.
+- The EQUALITY women’s guarantee : a bank guarantee that covers 80% of the bank loan up to a maximum of €50,000.

-- The Initiative France honorary loan : A loan of an average of €9,700 that allows the company to strengthen its equity capital and thus have easier access to loans.
+- The Initiative France honorary loan : A loan of an average of €9,700 to strengthen the equity capital and thus facilitate access to loans.